dolmades/dolmades-cli/README.md

 ### Acknowledgements

-Dolmades make heavy use of the following underlying technologies:
+Dolmades make use of the following underlying technologies:

  * **Docker + DockerHub:** for the dolmades base images
  * **udocker + proot:** for user-level containerization